nick-vanpraet/dndbeyonddigitaldicefordiscord/README.md

 That's it, ready to roll.
 You can disconnect your character from Discord by using the toggle, or completely remove your character from this extension by clicking "Remove".

+Now with support for the newly added "advantage/disadvantage" rolling on dndbeyond!

 (\*) This extension is not affiliated with WotC, D&D Beyond or Discord.
 It is meant to integrate their stuff though so I kind of have to mention them.
 (\*\*) Request a webhook for the Discord channel you'll be playing in from the Discord channel administrator